 The role of rivers (Thames, Ravensbourne, Quaggy and Pool rivers and Deptford Creek) and their potential when properly protected, managed and restored (re-naturalised) also contributes to recreation and well-being, and can contribute to the borough's amenity of biodiversity value.
-The borough's river and waterway network are natural assets which are part of effective action on climate change, contribute to the restoration of depleted bio-diversity and create rewarding places for people to enjoy and learn from.
+The borough's river and waterway network are natural assets which are part of effective action on climate change, contribute to the restoration of depleted biodiversity and create rewarding places for people to enjoy and learn from.
+The Site Allocations DPD can ensure their role as heritage assets is enhanced.